 Safe, Clean Environments

-Consumers are likely to maintain a heightened sense of health consciousness while out in society.
+Consumers are likely to maintain a heightened sense of health consciousness while out in public.
 These inward expectations will manifest in the retail locations they frequent, as they seek locations with high levels of cleanliness and plenty of room for personal space.
 Shoppers are now conditioned to avoid crowded spaces, and retailers must adjust layouts and point-of-sale areas accordingly.

 The rise of e-commerce was well documented before the advent of the coronavirus, but it has served to fast-track the departure from brick-and-mortar retail.
 New data from IBM’s US Retail index indicates the shift from physical stores to digital shopping has been accelerated by roughly five years.
 Much of the increase in e-commerce preference can be attributed to once-resistant older shoppers who made the switch to online shopping.